In Strategy Games, whether turn-based

 - Also theoretically, Sacrifice has five factions if one plays with one god straight - Persephone (Balanced), James (Powerhouse), Stratos (Subversive), Pyro (Cannon) and Charnel (Horde).
 Technically speaking, a player can mix and match with the various powers, meaning his unit combinations can come anywhere inbetween.

-- Lords of Magic has EIGHT races.
+- Lords Of Magic has EIGHT races.
 Fire (Cannon-subversive-ish), Chaos (Cannon-horde-ish), Air (Subversive-horde-ish), Life (Subversive-Balanced), Water (Balanced), Order (Powerhouse-Cannon), Earth (Powerhouse-Horde-VERY SLOW-ish), and Death (Balanced, in the way that having a Horde of Nukes is balanced).

 - Rise of Nations has over 20 different nations to choose from, but most of the differences are small.

 - Age of Empires series have large numbers of playable factions, with more added in each expansion pack.
-Since the tech trees are shared, most variation comes in the form of each civilisation missing out on a few research items or unit upgrades.
+Since the tech trees are shared, most variation comes in the form of each civilisation having exclusive bonuses or missing out on a few research items or unit upgrades.
 The second game adds one (in some cases two) unique technology and unit for each civilisation.
 Additionally, both games feature set statistical bonuses (military and economic) and minor gimmicks for each civ.

-- The third game in the series takes earlier concepts further, increasing complexity by giving all European civilisations two or more (up to five) unique units, removing or replacing basic units for specific civs, providing each civ with a more powerful main-line upgrade for some basic units, and adding a variety of bonuses, gimmicks, etc. to each civ.
-Further, the game introduces the Home City feature, allowing for even more unique bonuses and technologies to be applied on-the-fly.
+- The third game in the series takes earlier concepts further, increasing complexity by giving all European civilisations two or more (up to five) unique units, removing or replacing basic units for specific civs, providing each civ with a more powerful mainline upgrade for some basic units, and adding a variety of bonuses, gimmicks, etc. to each civ.
+Further, the game introduces the Home City feature, allowing for even more unique bonuses and technologies to be applied on the fly.
 The two expansions add three civilisations each, and all of these are entirely unique, sharing no units with any other civ (although there are some similarities).
-There are also variety of gameplay gimmicks implemented according to civ-grouping (for instance, the Fire Pit for all Native Americans, Wonders and Rice Paddies for all Asians) and individual civilisation (as the system in the base-game Turned Up to Eleven).
+There are also variety of gameplay gimmicks implemented according to civ-grouping (for instance, the Fire Pit for all Native Americans, Wonders and Rice Paddies for all Asians) and individual civilisation (as the system in the base game Turned Up to Eleven).

 - In a way, with the third expansion, the game plays into the three-way version of this trope, with the Europeans being Balanced, the Natives being Subversive, and Asians being Powerhouses.
 Also, in same expansion, the Asian factions form the same triangle: Japan (Balanced), India (Powerhouse), and China (Subversive).